intmus/inttheory22-23/_07-harmonic-functions/a1-diaprogcirclefifths.md

 ---
 <!-- Before teaching this lesson, make sure that they have attempted to resolve V7 to I in two voices in their previous homework as part of 6b.
 You can then use their findings from how the members of the V7 chord resolve to the I chord to move through this discussion more quickly. -->

 We now have the analytical foundation and tools to begin studying harmonic *function*--how and why a chord works with other chords to build tonality.
-In this lesson, we will derive the basic aspects of function by combining two major concepts from previous units:
+In this lesson, we will derive the basic aspects of function by studying how two major concepts from previous units are related:
+1. *Scalar tendencies* - When written as a scale, diatonic collections are a sequence of five whole steps and two half-steps--the major scale, for example, is W-W-H-W-W-W-H--as shown in [Unit 2c]({{ site.baseurl }}/02-int-scales-keys/d1-keys.html).
+The inherent tension in the scale comes from the two half-steps, and we studied this by demonstrating that altering a single interval in a circle-of-fifths--more specifically, changing any of the P5 intervals to a d5--will always create a smaller cycle through seven diatonic pitches.
+This specific alteration creates the variation necessary for a diatonic collection, establishing `ti` and `fa`, and consequently creating the two scalar tendenices necessary for dominant and tonic  function.
-1. As shown in the two-part examples in [Unit 6b]({{ site.baseurl }}/06-intro-harmonic/b1-diafuncvoicelead.html), the progression from V<sup>7</sup> to I creates a strong and natural sense of resolution.
+2. *Voice-leading* - As shown in the two-part examples in [Unit 6b]({{ site.baseurl }}/06-intro-harmonic/b1-diafuncvoicelead.html), the progression from V<sup>7</sup> to I creates a strong and natural sense of resolution.
 There are many reasons we hear this progression as a strong cadence, but perhaps the strongest reason is the voice-leading between the V<sup>7</sup> and I chords--meaning the way in which individual pitches naturally pull toward each other.
-2. When written as a scale, diatonic collections are simply a sequence of five whole steps and two half-steps--the major scale, for example, is W-W-H-W-W-W-H--but as we determined in [Unit 2c]({{ site.baseurl }}/02-int-scales-keys/d1-keys.html), you can find all seven pitches in the diatonic collection by altering a a single half-step in a circle-of-fifths.
-This alteration changes one of the P5 intervals to a d5, and it is these two pitches within the diatonic collection, `ti` and `fa`, that establish the voice leading that pulls V<sup>7</sup> to I and therefore around which tonal harmony is constructed.

 As a side note, the significance of cultural conditioning cannot be overlooked.
 A person who grows up listening to *any* style of music will be conditioned to hear the tendencies used in that music as a natural progression, and this holds true for those raised around music descended from the diatonic tradition.
 This does not change the importance of voice-leading in forming these progressions, but it is worth remembering the difference between laws, rules, and strategies discussed in the first reading from Unit 6.